Sunday, 2 July 2017

 The large reception building was open but unoccupied, so we wandered past it and chose a hedged enclosure with a good cover of grass.

 We went inside but it did not look like a restaurant at all.
-It turned out that the restaurant was in a separate plain flat-roofed building, across a lane at the side.
+It turned out that the restaurant was in a separate building, plain and flat-roofed, across a lane at the side.

 Inside it was a busy scene, with families enjoying multi-course Sunday lunches.
 A group of English-speaking cyclists wanted to be served outside in the lane, as they were worried that their bikes would be stolen, but madame politely declined and they had to eat indoors.
-We had no such worries, as we had our means of locomotion with us, tucked under the table.
+We had no such worries, as we had all our wordly goods with us, tucked under the table.

 We examined the menu with interest, but as we intended to eat out again in the evening, we confined ourselves to a single course for lunch.

 Keith, predictably, had a salade au chèvre chaud, while I had a ham and mozzarella salad.
 A basket of bread and a carafe of wine rounded out this little treat.

 As the Hotel du Dauphiné would not be open in the evening, we asked the advice of our hostess, and she suggested that we walk around the ring road as far as the Logis hotel, and then go up and have a look at the top of the town.